sasha-byke/ml-api/README.md

 ```

 ## Dockerfile
 Create Dockerfile with our API.
-Here, it takes `python:3.9` image, adds current folder to it and makes it a working directory, installs python libraries from requirements.txt and finally starts our API using the same command as we would use to test our API locally
+Here, it takes `python:3.9` image, adds a current folder to it and makes it a working directory, installs python libraries from requirements.txt and finally starts our API using the same command as we would use to test our API locally

 There is nothing specific about Dockerfile we will use, except the fact that we need to install our private package in the image.
-Here we will cover 2 options of doing that: first, local, is to supply Personal Access Token in a secret file -- that would allow as to build image locally.
+Here we will cover 2 options for doing that: first, local, is to supply Personal Access Token in a secret file -- that would allow us to build the image locally.
 Even though it is not a preferred method, we still wanted to cover that to understand "how" it is done on the cloud as well which is hidden from our eyes by Azure.
-Second option (preferred) is to use Azure tools for that when you use build agents.
-You will cover both option it detail below
+The second option (preferred) is to use Azure tools for that when you use build agents.
+We will cover both options in detail below
-### Option 1: local
+### Option 1: Local

 #### Prepare local secret from PAT (Personal Access Token)
 (Used this is a reference https://medium.com/devops-dudes/using-private-python-azure-artifacts-feeds-in-alpine-docker-builds-909e6558c1a4)